Nonresonant Searches for Axion-Like Particles in Vector Boson Scattering Processes at the LHC: Results

+Fig.~\ref{fig:bounds_projected} shows the projected 95\% CL upper limits in the $(\cW/f_a, \cB/f_a)$ plane for $\sqrt{s} = \unit[14]{TeV}$, $M_{V_1 V_2} < \unit[4]{TeV}$ and integrated luminosities $\unit[300]{fb^{-1}}$ and $\unit[3000]{fb^{-1}}$.
+For comparison, the observed and expected Run~2 limits have been included as well.
 The interplay between the individual channels is not shown in Fig.~\ref{fig:bounds_projected} as it remains qualitatively unchanged compared to Fig.~\ref{fig:bounds_current}.
 As expected, the largest individual improvement is found for the $W^\pm \g$ channel.
 However, the combined limits are still dominated by the $Z\g$ channel and with a significant contribution of $W^\pm W^\pm$ for the highest values of $\cW/f_a$.
 We find that the bounds on $\cB$ can improve by roughly a factor 2 at the HL-LHC compared to current constraints, while those on $\cW$ by a factor $\sim 1.4$.

 Fig.~\ref{fig:bounds_projected} also shows, for reference, the curve corresponding to the expected discovery limit for $\sqrt{s} = \unit[14]{TeV}$, $M_{V_1 V_2} < \unit[4]{TeV}$ and an integrated luminosity of $\unit[3000]{fb^{-1}}$, defined as the set of $(\cW/f_a,\cB/f_a)$ values for which the SM point is excluded by 5 standard deviations, assuming that the measurement matches the predicted ALP EW VBS signal.
 The fact that it is fully contained inside the projected exclusion limits for current and Run~3 luminosities indicates that null results at previous LHC Runs will not exclude a priori the possibility of a discovery at the HL-LHC.